Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, that's quite delicate in a way, right?

-So the kid's plastic pail and shovel on the ground, picked up the little shovel and waded into the water up to my knees.
+So the kid's plastic pail and shovel on the ground, picked up the little shovel and waded into the water up to my knees, looked down at the water, can only now see the child's body.

-Uh died with a distance between us, yes.
+Died with the distance between us, yes.

 Okay.

-Uh no, after she got sick, I started listening to you, so I didn't get that chance at the time.
+No, after she got sick, I started listening to you, so I didn't get that chance at the time.

-Um sorry, I thought she was sick for five years, did I get that right?
+I'm sorry, I thought she was sick for five years.

 Right.

-That's interesting, because you kind of despawned a little there, right?
+That's interesting because you kind of despawned a little there, right?

-I would say what does it despawn mean?
+I would say, what does despawn mean?

-So I said, Did you have a chance with your mother to talk to her before she died?
+So I said, did you have a chance with your mother to talk to her before she died?

 Yeah, time, right?